 Software, reference configurations, and test conditions

 All tools have to be integrated into the VTM-2 software (outcome of the Ljubljana meeting).
-Results have to be reported for the following two configurations:
+For sub-CE 7.1, results have to be reported for the following two configurations:

-VTM-2 software and common test conditions (standard configuration files)
+VTM-2 software and common test conditions (standard configuration files);

-[to be further discussed] VTM-2 software in low-complexity encoder configuration (common test conditions, but dependent quantization and RDOQ disabled and sign data hiding enabled)
+VTM-2 software in low-complexity encoder configuration (common test conditions, but dependent quantization and RDOQ disabled and sign data hiding enabled).

+For sub-CEs 7.2 and 7.3, results have to be reported for VTM-2 software and common test conditions only (additional test conditions are optional).

 All tools are tested against the corresponding anchor (same set of tools, except the tool to be tested).